elysium-suite/aeacus/README.md

 points = 20

 	[[check.pass]]
-	type = "FileExistsNot"
+	type = "PathExistsNot"
 	path = "/usr/bin/ufw-backdoor"

-	[[check.pass]]     # You can code multiple pass conditions, but type = "Command"   # they must ALL succeed for the check to pass! cmd  = "ufw status"
+	[[check.pass]]       # You can code multiple pass conditions, but type = "FirewallUp"  # they must ALL succeed for the check to pass!

 [[check]]
 message = "Malicious user 'user' can't read /etc/shadow"
 # If no points are specified, they are auto-calculated out of 100.

 	[[check.pass]]
-	type = "CommandNot"
+	type = "PermissionIsNot"
-	cmd  = "sudo -u user cat /etc/shadow"
+	path = "/etc/shadow"
+	value = "??????r??"

-	[[check.pass]]          # "pass" conditions are logically AND with other pass type = "FileExists"     # conditions.
-This means they all must pass for a check path = "/etc/shadow"    # to be considered successful.
+	[[check.pass]]          # "pass" conditions are logically AND with other pass type = "UserInGroupNot" # conditions.
+This means they all must pass for a check user = "user"           # to be considered successful. group = "sudo"

 	[[check.passoverride]]  # If you want a check to succeed when any condition type = "UserExistsNot"  # passes, regardless of other pass checks, use